-I was so thrilled when I realized I could enjoy my favourite pies without wheat flour!
-I never thought about adapting my regular pastry recipe until I saw Jenn Croft, from Creative Choices in Owen Sound, demonstrate pie dough using her recipe.
-When I tried it at home with the all purpose flour mix I developed and the basic recipe from Anne’s Favourites I was delighted with the results and have made dozens of pies since then and maybe tweaked the recipe just a little.
 I have also found out what works and what does not work as well.
-Double crust pies are not always successful so I found I have just used pastry cutouts on top of the pie instead of a full crust.
-I am not sure why since I have not bothered trying to hard to correct this.
-I can live with Dutch apple instead of a two crust apple pie.
+Double crust pies are not always successful so I used pastry cutouts on top of the pie instead of a full crust.
+For apple pie I use a crumb top.
 Custard pies in a baked pie shell are fantastic.
 I would serve a piece of coconut cream pie in a GF crust to a regular crowd and not apologize.
 It is still great!
 Pumpkin and pecan pie also.
 For pies that traditionally are made with a lattice top I cut out heart or star shapes with the pastry, put them around the edges of the pie and sprinkle with some sugar and bake.

 Best GF Pastry